Not everyone thinks about magnesium and the role it plays in the body but magnesium and your blood pressure are closely related.

 Magnesium is needed for over 300 enzymatic system reactions throughout the body, including protein synthesis and blood pressure regulation.
 Magnesium and blood pressure are more correlated than most people think.

-A recent study done by Dr. Yiqing Song, an associate professor of epidemiology at Indiana University School of Public Health, indicates there is a strong relationship between magnesium and blood pressure.
+A recent study done by Dr. Yiqing Song, professor of epidemiology at Indiana University, indicates there is a strong relationship.

 For the study, Song and his team gathered data from 34 clinical trials on magnesium supplements involving more than 2,000 people.